digitalocean/terraform-provider-digitalocean/website/docs/d/image.html.md

 # digitalocean_image

-Get information on an snapshot images.
-The aim of this datasource is to enable you to build Droplets based on snapshot names.
+Get information on an images for use in other resources (e.g. creating a Droplet based on snapshot).
+This data source provides all of the image properties as configured on your DigitalOcean account.
+This is useful if the image in question is not managed by Terraform or you need to utilize any of the image's data.

 An error is triggered if zero or more than one result is returned by the query.